thuantran/dnscrypt-asuswrt-installer/README.md

 The installer lets users choose either the repository-provided `dnscrypt-proxy-nightly` package or the developer latest release package during install/update.
 The nightly build uses Go cross-compilation with `CGO_ENABLED=0`; Asuswrt-Merlin.ng toolchains are still appropriate for C helper binaries, but they are not required for dnscrypt-proxy unless the intention is to enable cgo.

 The `Build helper-binaries-nightly` workflow also runs nightly (cron `37 7 * * *`) and supports manual `Run workflow` execution with the same `target_branch` input behavior.
-It compiles installer helper binaries from upstream source repositories on every run (rather than extracting prebuilt package blobs), then updates checksums in-place:
+It compiles installer helper binaries from upstream source repositories on every run (rather than extracting prebuilt package blobs), then updates checksums in-place using an Ubuntu build environment with per-target cross-toolchains:

-- `armv7/{haveged,rngd,jitterentropy-rngd,stty,nonroot}` + matching `.md5sum` files, cross-compiled with Bootlin uClibc toolchain prefix `arm-buildroot-linux-uclibcgnueabihf`.
+- `armv7/{haveged,rngd,jitterentropy-rngd,stty,nonroot}` + matching `.md5sum` files, built using `arm-linux-gnueabihf` toolchain packages.
-- `armv8/{haveged,rngd,jitterentropy-rngd,stty,nonroot}` + matching `.md5sum` files, cross-compiled with `aarch64-linux-gnu`.
+- `armv8/{haveged,rngd,jitterentropy-rngd,stty,nonroot}` + matching `.md5sum` files, built using `aarch64-linux-gnu` toolchain packages.

+The bundled `stty` is built from GNU coreutils, matching the full-featured implementation style used by distributions such as Debian and Entware, and is used by the RNGD hardware RNG path to configure the selected serial HWRNG device before `rngd` starts.

 The workflow only commits when one or more helper binaries or checksums changed.